Reed-Carter/Airport_Data_Model/README.md

 ## Description

 In this repo, an ETL pipeline was developed in order to normalize airline ticket information into facts and dimension tables and loads the tables into a bigquery dataset.
-A diagram of the ETL diagram and the ERD of the data warehouse can be found below.
+A diagram of the ETL pipeline and the ERD of the data warehouse can be found below.